-The SpIDer Guard and Update items allow you to access the management and settings features of the corresponding components.
+The SpIDer Guard and Update items allow you to access the management and settings features as well as statistics of the corresponding components.

-The Scanner item runs Dr. Web Scanner.
+The Scanner item runs Dr.Web Scanner.

 The Disable/Enable Self-protection item allows you to disable/ enable protection of Dr.Web Anti-virus for servers files, registry keys, and processes from damage and deletion.